tickBit/Amiga-Simple-TinyGL-demo/README.md

-# Simple TinyGL-experiment with Amiga
+# Simple TinyGL experiment with Amiga

 Tested on emulation with AmiKit.
 Can be compiled with GCC, just type "make" in the root directory.
 Needs 68020 CPU.